tresata/spark-sorted/README.md

 import com.tresata.spark.sorted.PairRDDFunctions._
 ```

-GroupSorted adds 2 methods to a key-value RDD to process all values records for a given key: mapStreamByKey and foldLeftByKey.
+GroupSorted adds methods to a key-value RDD to process all values records for a given key: mapStreamByKey, foldLeftByKey, reduceLeftByKey and scanLeftByKey.

 For example say you have a data-set of stock prices, represented as follows:
 ```